Avoiding coherent errors with rotated concatenated stabilizer codes: Introduction

 Quantum error correction (QEC) promises to unlock the full potential of quantum technologies by combating the detrimental effects of noise in quantum systems.
 The ultimate goal in QEC is to protect quantum information under realistic noise models.
 However, QEC is most often studied by abstracting away the underlying physics of actual quantum systems, and assumes a simple stochastic Pauli noise model, as opposed to coherent errors which are much more realistic.

 Coherent errors are unitary operations that damage qubits collectively, and are ubiquitous in many quantum systems.
 Especially pertinent are coherent phase errors that occur on any quantum system that comprises of non-interacting qubits with identical energy levels.
 In such systems, coherent phase errors can result from unwanted collective interactions with stray fields \cite{hogan2012driving}, collective drift in the qubits' energy levels, and fundamental limitations on the precision in estimating the magnitude of the qubits' energy levels.
-To address coherent errors, prior work either (1) analyzes how existing QEC codes perform under coherent errors without any mitigation of the coherent errors, (2) uses active quantum control which incurs additional resource overheads to mitigate coherent errors \cite{debroy2018stabilizer} or (3) completely avoids coherent errors using appropriate decoherence-free subspaces (DFS) \cite{plenio1997quantum,ZaR97,LBW99,alber2001stabilizing,alber2003detected,choi2006method,jimbo2011quantum,lin2014extremal,ouyang2019permutation}.
-Of these three research directions, (3) is the most promising, because it avoids coherent errors and additional resource overheads that arise from active quantum control.
+To address coherent errors, prior work either (1) analyzes how existing QEC codes perform under coherent errors without any mitigation of the coherent errors, (2) uses active quantum control which incurs additional resource overheads to mitigate coherent errors offers partial immunity against coherent errors \cite{debroy2018stabilizer} or (3) completely avoids coherent errors using appropriate decoherence-free subspaces (DFS) \cite{plenio1997quantum,ZaR97,LBW99,alber2001stabilizing,alber2003detected,choi2006method,jimbo2011quantum,lin2014extremal,ouyang2019permutation}.
+In this paper, we focus on a family of QEC codes that are compatible with approach (3), and discuss performing QEC protocols with respect to this family of QEC codes.

 To completely avoid coherent phase errors, quantum information can be encoded into a constant-excitation (CE) subspace \cite{ZaR97,alber2003detected,ouyang2019permutation}, which is a DFS of any Hamiltonian that describes an ensemble of identical non-interacting qubits.
 Given the promise of CE QEC codes to completely avoid coherent phase errors, these codes have been studied within both qubit \cite{plenio1997quantum,ZaR97,LBW99,alber2001stabilizing,alber2003detected,jimbo2011quantum,lin2014extremal} and bosonic \cite{CLY97,WaB07,BvL16,ouyang2019permutation} settings.
 Such codes either additionally avoid other types of coherent errors \cite{ZaR97,LBW99}, or can combat against other forms of errors \cite{plenio1997quantum,CLY97,alber2001stabilizing,alber2003detected,WaB07,jimbo2011quantum,lin2014extremal,BvL16,ouyang2019permutation}.
 However, qubit CE QEC codes lack a full-fledged QEC analysis, where explicit encoding, decoding circuits and QEC circuits remain to be constructed.
 This impedes the adoption of CE codes in a fault-tolerant QEC setting.